before · during · after

 A Pawn can't pass anyone in its file.
 A Knight can leap clutter.
 Choose your starting column accordingly.

-Trade powers fire on a DRM trigger.
-You can skip the first one and wait for a juicier target.
+Trade rules fire when you land on a ⇄ Trade circle.
+You can decline and wait for a juicier target or a better position.

 📷